ShrreyaSingh/riscv-isac/docs/source/cgf.rst

 .. _riscof: https://riscof.readthedocs.io/en/latest/index.html

 * **opcode**
-    *This node is mandatory for all covergroups except covergroups pertaining to CSR coverpoints (it's optional over here).*
+    *This node is mandatory for all covergroups except covergroups pertaining to CSR coverpoints (it's optional in this case).*

     This node describes the *opcode coverpoints* necessary for the covergroup.
 Each *opcode* is treated as a valid coverpoint and the arguments of the corresponding instruction are used to update the rest of the coverpoint types.